syspect-sec/lan_scan/README.md

 ## Introduction

 LanScan.py is a vulnerability scanning application.
-LanScan will populate a PostgreSQL with NIST CVE data feed bulk data files, and NIST CDE Dictionary
+LanScan will populate a PostgreSQL with NIST CVE data feed bulk data files, and NIST CDE Dictionary.
+After using Nmap to map and service scan all LAN hosts, it searches the NIST CVE database for CPEs found in the LAN.

 ## Service Vulnerability Mapping